 Senate Bill No. 217, introduced by Senator Miguez, amends the Election Code to include a definition for "deep fake."
-The bill defines "deep fake" as synthetic media created with the intent to mislead or deceive, specifically depicting a candidate through video, image, or sound recording without their consent.
+The bill defines "deep fake" as synthetic media created with the intent to mislead or deceive others, specifically depicting a candidate through video, image, or sound recording without their consent.
 However, it exempts any media that clearly displays a notice indicating that it is computer-generated or not a genuine depiction of a person or events.
 This new definition is added as R.S.
 18:2(16), while the existing definitions from R.S.
 18:2(2) through (15) are amended and reenacted.

 Statutes affected: SB217 Original: 18:2(2)